 Commands given at the end of the stage course of fire.

 - "THE LINE IS CLEAR.", "RESET AND TAPE TARGETS."

 Any Shooters at the Loading Tables shall step away, leaving any loaded guns on the table.

 Spotters will reset and tape targets as required.

 No one shall approach the Loading Tables or handle any firearms anywhere on the range until "THE LINE IS HOT" is sounded.

 SCORING & PENALTIES (Also see IMA Rules, Section 6.)

-We use a very simple system for scoring: Final Score = Raw Time (from start signal to last shot fired) + any Penalties Earned
+We use a very simple system for scoring: Final Score = Raw Time (from buzzer to last shot fired) + Penalties

 - Knockdown targets must fall to count as hit.